Showing posts with label Truth. Show all posts

 Michelangelo's Work: Adam and God's Relationship

 I expect there'll always be co-dependent relationships within the only church in town.
-Yet, they'd likely fade away as the people of the church work out their faith in the Light of reality.
+Yet, they'll likely fade away as the people of the church work out their faith in reality's Light.

 Just for today...